-The Choc Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.
+The classic Aussie Chocolate Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.

 Provided you're organised, though, this is a simple, versatile and decadent dessert.
 And the best thing?
 There's absolutely no baking involved!

-As the name suggests, the cake is really softened chocolate ripple biscuits.
+As the name suggests, the cake is really softened Choc Ripple Biscuits.
 If I hadn't made it myself, though, I'm not sure I'd suspect that the "cake" is really just biscuits softened by the cream filling.
-It really is very cake-y.
+It really is very cake-y and delicious.
+And lots of fun to make with kids.

 An Aussie tradition